Red Pepper Pesto

 How to make red pepper pesto

-Large spoonful of red pepper pesto.
+Large spoonful of roasted red pepper pesto.

 This red pesto is so flavorful on it’s own, but you may decide to play around with the ingredients to change it up.
 Here are some great additional ingredients you can add: